alan-lam/MOBAFire-Web-Scraper/README.md

 # MOBAFire-Web-Scraper
 A web scraper that grabs runes, spells, items, and level order for any champion from the top 3 guides on MOBAFire.

 The results are written to an HTML file ("lol.html"), which is automatically opened in the default web browser.

+## Usage
 Run script using serial execution: `python lol.py [-t] champion-name`
 Run script using multiprocessing: `python lolm.py [-t] champion-name`
 The `-t` option times the program and writes the time to a file called "times.txt".
 It also automatically runs "time_analysis.py", which saves a graph ("times.png").

+Dependencies:
+- requests
+- bs4
+- matplotlib (if running with the `-t` option)
+- numpy (if running with the `-t` option)

 ## Screenshots
 ![](lol.png)